Crosseyed and Painless: Critical reception

 "Crosseyed and Painless" is widely regarded as one of Talking Heads' best songs.
 In 2023, American Songwriter ranked the song number ten on their list of the 10 greatest Talking Heads songs, and in 2024, Paste ranked the song number seven on their list of the 30 greatest Talking Heads songs.

 Music video

 The music video for "Crosseyed and Painless", lasting 5:37, was directed by Toni Basil and by their own request did not feature the members of the band.
-Instead it featured street dancers (including Stephen "Skeeter Rabbit" Nichols), chosen by David Byrne, and who were said to have chosen their own choreography for the video.
-The dancers engage in various dance mimes of hustling, knife crime, posing, body popping, solicitation and street fighting.
+Instead it featured street dancers (including Stephen "Skeeter Rabbit" Nichols), chosen by David Byrne, and who Basil said had creative input in the choreography for the video.
+Using locking and popping techniques, the dancers engage in various dance mimes of hustling, knife crime, posing, solicitation and street fighting.
 The video mix includes an additional verse not heard on the LP mix of the song.